sagharrabiei/RAG-Based-Financial-Tax-Chatbot/README.md

-# Persian Tax Assistant — RAG System
+# Persian Tax Assistant: RAG System & FastAPI Service

 A production-ready Retrieval-Augmented Generation (RAG) system that answers questions about Iranian tax regulations in Persian (Farsi), backed by a FastAPI service, a Streamlit UI, and a full test suite using PyTest.